-The In It Together Health Literacy Project is a training initiative designed to help health professionals incorporate health literacy approaches and strategies into the services they provide, with the goal of improving engagement and retention in HIV care and treatment.
+The In It Together Health Literacy Project was a training initiative designed to help health professionals incorporate health literacy approaches and strategies into the services they provide, with the goal of improving engagement and retention in HIV care and treatment.

-In It Together trains community members from communities highly affected by HIV to become health literacy trainers.
-Community members participate in an online health literacy Training-of-Trainers.
+In It Together trained community members from communities highly affected by HIV to become health literacy trainers.
+Community members participated in an online health literacy training-of-trainers.
 Then, the In It Together trainers provide in-person training to individual health professionals and health care organizations that serve people living with HIV.

-There are two In It Together training initiatives:
+There were two In It Together training initiatives:

 Improving Health Literacy for All

 Designed for health professionals serving a diverse spectrum of people living with HIV.

 Improving Health Literacy for Black MSM

 Designed for health professionals serving Black/African American men who have sex with men (MSM).